John-Abbott-College/6P3-Notes/labs/grove-base-hat/index.md

 if __name__ == "__main__":
     # the code that uses your functions should go down here
 ```

-### Requirements
+Then, implement the following behavior:

 - The joystick moves the mouse of the graphical desktop session in the x and y directions.
 - The speed of the mouse depends on the voltage sent by the joystick.
     - There must be at least two speeds: slow and regular.
     - Eg.: the higher the banking angle of the joystick, the faster the mouse will move.
 - A click of the joystick SEL/SW triggers a left-click of the mouse

-NOTES:

-- you will need to use the subprocess module to call the `ydotool` like we did in Lab 3 with the bash commands

-TROUBLESHOOTING:
+## Troubleshooting

-- if you're having "EDGE DETECTION" issues, try installing the following programs on your
+If you're having "EDGE DETECTION" issues, try installing the following programs on your
-reterminal:reTerminal
+reterminal:

 ```
 sudo apt install swig liblgpio-dev build-essential